teuben/GBT-EDGE-HI/INSTALL.md

       ./edge_hi.py UGC10972 --flux --chan --align

-   [solved - to.align() defaults to an fft method, it needs to be interpolate]
+   [solved - to.align() defaults to an 'fft' method, it needs to be 'interpolate']

 3. Smoothing the reference can introduce spikes too: